storj/storj/docs/design/kademlia-audit-gating.md

    - Create Whitelist/blacklist with an abstraction layer for trusted/untrusted Satellites
    - These lists will live on each Node
    - NB: We are using `config.Storage.WhitelistedSatelliteIDs` "a comma-separated list of approved satellite node id’s" for now

+// TODO:

+• add signatures for antechamber methods

+• protobufs for vouchers

 3. Routing Table Antechamber
    - XOR ordered data structure (boltDB bucket)